karimizadeh/ics4u-notes/src/lessons/recursion.md

 ## Tracing Recursive Calls
 When a recursive function runs, Python places each ```call``` onto the ```call stack```.
 The ```call stack``` has to remember each unfinished function calls.
+TLDR: The call stack keeps track of functions that are currently running but not finished yet.
+It follows LIFO (Last In, First Out).

 example: